 - Press the dough into two or three balls, flatten slightly, wrap in plastic wrap, and chill for 30-60 minutes before rolling.

 - On a pastry mat or a surface lightly dusted with flour, roll the dough out to ⅛ inch thick.
 Cut with cookie cutters and transfer to the baking sheets using a spatula or lifter.
+You can re-roll the dough scraps 2 or 3 times.

 - Bake at 350°F. for 8 - 10 minutes, then cool for 2 - 3 minutes before removing from the cookie sheets.

-Choose which kind of molasses you like.
+- Use a light molasses, like "fancy molasses."
 In my experience, kids find regular molasses too strong, so I use the lighter fancy molasses.

-How to decorate Gingerbread Cookies
+👩🏼🍳 How to decorate gingerbread cut-out cookies

 This really is the best recipe for decorated gingerbread cut-out cookies!
 That claim may sound presumptuous, but I've used this recipe successfully for years, with my own children, with kids in my classrooms, and with my grandchildren.

 To make the icing for adding decorations, combine one cup of confectioner's sugar (also called icing sugar or powdered sugar) with one tablespoon lemon juice, adding just a few drops at a time until you achieve a firm consistency.
-Fill a piping bag fitted with a #10 decorating tip, then draw faces, wavy lines, buttons, dots, or whatever you like.

 I hope baking gingerbread cut-out cookies becomes one of your family's holiday traditions, too!
+When you make this recipe, please leave a comment and a rating below.
+Subscribe to my weekly newsletter and get new recipes delivered straight to your inbox.

-🗒 More holiday cookie recipes
+🗒 More recipes for cookies and bars

+You'll find more ideas in 12 Gluten-Free Holiday Cookies and Bars.
 These Zebra Cookies are fun for kids to make, too.

 Traditional and Reliable Gingerbread Cut-Out Cookies